Ruach/ruach.github.io/_posts/2020-xx-xx-xx.markdown

 Note that this method receive ExecContext which is a interface to CPU module and the generated logical address EA.
 Also, memory flags such as prefetch are delivered to the memory module.
-Remember that memflags are passed to the class when it is constructed.
+Remember that *memFlags* are passed to the class when the microop is constructed.

 ```cpp
 19144     Fault Ld::initiateAcc(ExecContext * xc,